Technology Is Now As Much A Part Of Learning As Reading & Writing

 by Terry Heick

-iPads are the worst technology students will ever use.
+Today’s technology is the worst technology many students will ever use.

-This was a useful idea I saw hanging for a moment in my twitter feed a month or so ago from Jamie Casap–useful in that it helped me see education technology as a principle rather than a tactic.
+This was a useful idea I read recently that helped me see educational technology as a principle rather than a tactic.

 –then we’ve suitably altered the conversation from a matter of positions (check yes or no) to a matter of design (audience, purpose, and possibility).

 We usually think of technology as a progressive thing, but any technology dates itself immediately through its form.
-Electricity, the wheel, paper, the printing press, metal working, mass transportation, masonry, and more are all forms of technology.
-Technology isn’t a leading edge, but a human practice.
+Electricity, the wheel, paper, the printing press, metalworking, mass transportation, masonry, and more are all forms of technology.
+Technology isn’t a ‘leading edge’ but a tool of human practice.